Top 7 Content Experience Trends for 2021

 Similarly, personalization is another level of contextualization which tries to capture and use name, demography, account level activity etc to form coherent content messaging.
 Any level of contextualization and personalization is driven by a company's capacity to track and access data on the consumer/ customer.

 In 2021, the need for contextual content marketing will continue to spike, as larger companies set the default expectations of consumers.
-For instance, personalization efforts by a large corporation like Amazon that is used regularly by millions of customers, will impact consumer expectations in e-commerce, which will need to be matched, if not bettered, by aspiring companies.
+For instance, personalization efforts by a large corporation like Amazon that is used regularly by millions of customers, will redefine the overall impact of e-commerce, which will need to be matched, if not bettered, by aspiring companies

 - 3. Content data centralization and management